pkp/pkp-docs/admin-guide/en/email.md

 ```

 If you already have a TXT record in your DNS zone, you will need merge it to keep only one TXT record.
 There should only be a single DNS TXT record.

+### Domain-based Message Authentication, Reporting and Conformance (DMARC)

+While SPF provides the provision for OJS to send emails using a return path or email envelope containing an email address with a domain other than the one the OJS server is hosted on, there are times when OJS may send email on behalf of users that use domains that you cannot adust the SPF record for.
+Gmail is a good example: if an admin has a `user@gmail.com` address, there's no way you can get Google to add us as an SPF record.

+DMARC solves this by putting the user's email in the `reply-to:` address, and and putting the `default_envelope_sender` in the `From:` field.
+As of OJS 3.1.2, you can configure this via two new parameters in your `config.inc.php` file, namely `force_dmarc_compliant_from` and `dmarc_compliant_from_displayname`.
+(If you are on OJS 3.1.2+ and don't see those parameters in your live config file, you will want to review your `config.TEMPLATE.inc.php` file and move them over as they appear there.)

 ## Troubleshooting Email Problems